raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 It is best to download the whole repository as a zip and then double-click on the workflow you want to install into your Alfred.
 I currently have the following workflows:

+## Haskell Text Converter Workflow

+This workflow demonstrates the Haskell Alfred Library.
+The workflow allows text to be converted to different formats.
+The following commands are:

+**ht:conv**

+This command takes a string in the Alfred Prompt.
+You then pick the type of conversion you want.
+The result is pushed on to the clipboard.

+**ht:start**

+This command starts a dedicated web server for performing the text conversion.

+**ht:stop**

+This command closes the dedicated web server.

+There is a **hotkey** for numbering the lines of text in the clipboard.

+There is also an external trigger for taking text from the clipboard and allowing the user to select a converter.
+There is a **hotkey** for triggering that external trigger also that takes the current selection and puts it into the clipboard.

 ## Picat Workflow

 This workflow is for programing using the [Picat](http://picat-lang.org/) language.
 The following commands are available: